Staging prostate cancer

 The stage is based on the prostate biopsy results (including the Gleason score), the PSA level, and any other exams or tests that were done to find out how far the cancer has spread.
-These tests are described in the section, "How is prostate cancer found?"
+These tests are described in the section “How is prostate cancer diagnosed?”

 After looking at your test results, the doctor will tell you the stage of your cancer.
-Be sure to ask your doctor to explain your stage in a way you understand.
+Be sure to ask to have your stage explained in a way you can understand.
 This will help you work with your doctor to decide on your treatment.

-In the AJCC (American Joint Committee on Cancer) staging system, stages of prostate cancer are labeled using Roman numerals I through IV (1 - 4).
-As a rule, the lower the number, the less the cancer has spread.
+These factors are combined to determine an overall stage, using Roman numerals I through IV (1 - 4).
+The lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.

-You can ask your doctor to explain more about the stage of your cancer and how it relates to your treatment options.
+You can ask your doctor to explain more about the stage of your cancer and how it relates to your treatment choices.